urnenfeld/holk-kernel/README.md

 # holk-kernel
-Kernel for Holk, This is currently a fork of cosmoe library kernel to be used inside the hold project.
+Kernel for Holk, This is currently a fork of cosmoe library kernel to be used inside the holk project.

 ## Investigations
 This sections describes the investigations followed to cover the requirements of Haiku Kernel with a Linux Kernel